jeftegoes/AwsOverview/AWS Tips.md

   - **502:** Bad Gateway Exception, usually for an incompatible output returned from a Lambda proxy integration backend and occasionally for out-of-order invocations due to heavy loads.
   - **503:** Service Unavailable Exception.
   - **504:** Integration Failure - ex Endpoint Request Timed-out Exception API Gateway requests time out after 29 second maximum.

+## 16.2.
+CloudWatch metrics

+- Metrics are by stage, Possibility to enable detailed metrics.
+- `CacheHitCount` - The number of requests served from the API cache in a given period.
+- `CacheMissCount` - Tracks the number of requests served from the backend in a given period, when API caching is enabled.
+- `Count` - The total number API requests in a given period.
+- `IntegrationLatency` - The time between when API Gateway relays a request to the backend and when it receives a response from the backend.
+- `Latency` - The time between when API Gateway receives a request from a client and when it returns a response to the client.
+  - The latency includes the integration latency and other API Gateway overhead.
+- **4XX Error** (client-side) & **5XX Error** (server-side).

 # 17. ALB - HealthCheck